ian-garrett/meetMe/README.md

 # Future Work/Potential improvements
 1. <b>Add error-handling for when users enter incorrect URL or key</b> (This should best done ASAP!
 Currently too busy with finals)
 2. Improve general functionality of interface, go deeper with Bootstrap to create a more modern, sleek feel
-2. Add email functionality to automatically notify users of invitations and updates to the free times
+3. Add email functionality to automatically notify users of invitations and updates to the free times
-3. Add a way for users to vote on times and display what the most popular meeting times are
+4. Add a way for users to vote on times and display what the most popular meeting times are
-4. Add a button for the proposer to confirm a meeting time, which will send an email to all users letting them know of the time and date
+5. Add a button for the proposer to confirm a meeting time, which will send an email to all users letting them know of the time and date
-5. Improve interface to be more intuitive on mobile devices
+6. Improve interface to be more intuitive on mobile devices
-6. Algorithm for getting free times from busy times currently runs in O(n), could potentially look into a new, more efficient method
+7. Algorithm for getting free times from busy times currently runs in O(n), could potentially look into a new, more efficient method

-Please contact me with any other suggestions! igarrett@uoregon.edu
+Please contact me with any other suggestions or questions you have regarding this project! igarrett@uoregon.edu